 MTSA has developed a "card system" to assist in the evaluation process of all students at all levels.
 Giving these cards is the prerogative of each instructor.
-Following are suggestions about when and why these cards may be given:
+Following are suggestions about when and MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 102 why these cards may be given: